The Extrinsic Primitive Torsion Problem: Introduction

-This paper answers Question \ref{q:extrinsic} in the cases $r=2$ and $k \in \{2,3,4\}$.
-The answers to all questions in these cases are yes, except that that when $r=2$ and $k=4$, the group $\Gamma$ need not be finite.
+Observe that a positive answer to Questions \ref{q:extrinsic} (a) or (b) implies a positive answer to Question \ref{q:extrinsic} (d).

-For $r = 2$ and $k \geq 5$, we show that the answer to Question \ref{q:extrinsic}\,(a) is no. We do not know the answers for parts (b), (c), or (d) for $r = 2$ and $k \geq 5$ and we do not consider the case $r >2$ in this paper.
+The Extrinsic Primitive Torsion Problems are topological variants of the classical Burnside Problem posed by William Burnside in 1902 \cite{WB1902}.
+This problem has led to many important discoveries: the classical Jordan-Schur Theorem, the A. Ju.
+Ol'\v{s}anski\u{\i}'s outrageous Monster groups \cite{MR571100}, and the fundamental Golod--Shafarevich Theorem \cite{MR0161852}.
+As such Question \ref{q:extrinsic} is intrinsically motivated through group theory (moreover, it increases our understanding of new characteristic subgroups of free groups).
+The case of $r=2$ has direct ties to geometric questions about square-tiled surfaces; please see Appendix A.

-Let $P_{r,k} \subset F_r$ be the subgroup generated by $k$th powers of primitive elements in $F_r$.
-Observe that the answers to Question \ref{q:extrinsic} (a)-(d) is affirmative if and only if the respective answer to (a)-(d) is affirmative for $\Gamma=F_r/P_{r,k}$.
+There has been significant progress made on the Primitive Torsion Problem for some sufficiently large $k$ \cite{MR3570293, MP2017}.
+This paper answers Question \ref{q:extrinsic} (a) in the case $r = 2$.
+This paper also answers Question \ref{q:extrinsic} (a)-(d) in the cases $r=2$ and $k \in \{2,3,4\}$.

-In this paper we concentrate on answering this question when $r=2$.
-In fact we originally became interested in answering Question \ref{q:extrinsic} in the case of $r=2$ because of related geometric questions about square-tiled surfaces; see Appendix A. We summarize our results in following table where we use $P_k$ to denote $P_{2,k}$ and use $H(R)$ to denote be the Heisenberg group over a ring $R$.
+We will succinctly state our findings in a table.
+Let $P_{r,k} \subset F_r$ be the subgroup generated by $k$th powers of primitive elements in $F_r$ (observe that the answer to Questions \ref{q:extrinsic} (a), (b), or (c) is affirmative if and only if the respective answer to (a), (b), or (c) is affirmative for $\Gamma=F_r/P_{r,k}$).
+Use $P_k$ to denote $P_{2,k}$ and use $H(R)$ to denote the Heisenberg group over a ring $R$.
 In resolving the cases $k = 4$ we show that $F_2/P_4$ is isomorphic to the matrix group generated by the following two matrices:

 For $k \geq 5$, we develop tools for constructing and refining new infinite linear representations of $F_2/P_k$.
 These tools allow us to answer Question \ref{q:extrinsic}\, (a), and we hope they will be useful in future work.